antlossway/hello-vpn/README.md

 }
 ```

-## How to add authentication to REST API
+## How to add authentication to Wordpress REST API

 install plugin **WordPress REST API Authentication by miniOrange,**